-51. Change of law
+52. Change of law

 The Conditions will be governed by the laws of Ireland.
 No assurance can be given as to the impact of any possible judicial decision or change to the laws of Ireland or applicable administrative practice after the date of these Listing Particulars.
 Such changes in law may include, but are not limited to, the introduction of a variety of statutory resolution and loss absorption tools which may affect the rights of Securityholders.
 Such tools may include the ability to write off sums otherwise payable on the Securities.
+The Securities will be subject to Irish Statutory Loss Absorption Powers (see Condition 16.3).

-52. Investors who hold less than the minimum specified denomination may be unable to sell their Securities and may be adversely affected if definitive Securities are subsequently required to be issued
+53. Investors who hold less than the minimum specified denomination may be unable to sell their Securities and may be adversely affected if definitive Securities are subsequently required to be issued

-The Securities are in denominations of $\notin 200,000$ and integral multiples of $\notin 1,000$ in excess thereof.
-Accordingly, it is possible that they may be traded in amounts that are not integral multiples of $\notin 200,000$.
-In such a case, a Securityholder who, as a result of trading such amounts, holds an amount which is less than $\notin 200,000$ in his account with the relevant clearing system would not be able to sell the remainder of such holding without first purchasing a principal amount of Securities at or in excess of $\notin 200,000$ such that its holding amounts to at least equal to $\notin 200,000$.
-Further, a Securityholder who, as a result of trading such amounts, holds an amount which is less than $\notin 200,000$.

-holding (should such Securities be printed) and would need to purchase a principal amount of Securities at or in excess of $\leq 200,000$ such that its holding amounts to at least equal to $\leq 200,000$.
+The Securities are in denominations of €200,000 and integral multiples of €1,000 in excess thereof.
+Accordingly, it is possible that they may be traded in amounts that are not integral multiples of €200,000.
+In such a case, a Securityholder who, as a result of trading such amounts, holds an amount which is less than €200,000 in his account with the relevant clearing system would not be able to sell the remainder of such holding without first purchasing a principal amount of Securities at or in excess of €200,000 such that its holding amounts to at least equal to €200,000.
+Further, a Securityholder who, as a result of trading such amounts, holds an amount which is less than €200,000 in his account with the relevant clearing system at the relevant time may not receive a definitive Security in respect of such holding (should such Securities be printed) and would need to purchase a principal amount of Securities at or in excess of €200,000 such that its holding amounts to at least equal to €200,000.

-53. A Securityholder's actual yield on the Securities may be reduced from the stated yield by transaction costs
+54. A Securityholder's actual yield on the Securities may be reduced from the stated yield by transaction costs